liaochenlanruo/pgcgap/docs/index.md

 - __Functions:__

-  - __[--All]__                          Perform Assemble, Annotate, CoreTree, Pan, OrthoF, ANI and pCOG functions with one command
+  - __[--All]__                          Perform Assemble, Annotate, CoreTree, Pan, OrthoF, ANI, MASH and pCOG functions with one command

   - __[--Assemble]__                     Assemble reads into contigs